 Before you begin

-- You must have the Export video user privilege.
+- Make sure that you have the Export video user privilege.

 What you should know